Introduction to Python

 Overwriting mi_paquete_de_python/__init__.py

-Now we can just import our package, which has already imported all the modules internally
+Now we can only import our package, which internally has already imported all the modules

 import mi_paquete_de_python as mi_paquetemi_paquete.modulo1.funcion1()mi_paquete.modulo1.funcion2()mi_paquete.modulo2.funcion1()mi_paquete.modulo2.funcion2()